leopardshadow/blog-comment/README.md

 # blog-comment
-a repo stores comment on my blog using  utterances
+a repo stores comment on my blog using https://utteranc.es/